nadernik/fee_common/MercurialReadme.txt

 -To pull others' changes from the server: hg pull

+-To update your version: hg update
+(you may get an error that this creates multiple heads.
+In this case, merge instead.
+DO NOT force (-f))

 -To merge your version with the server's version (after you pull): hg merge